guettli/less-is-more/README.md

         return ...
 ```

-"else" is not needed:
+"else" is not needed.
+Less is more:
-Simpler:
 ```
 def foo(...):
     if bar == BAR_TYPE_X: